Baldhor/tasmota/README.md

 ### Introduction

 This app supports devices running the (unofficial) [Sonoff-Tasmota](https://github.com/arendst/Sonoff-Tasmota/) firmware.
 However, installing an alternative firmware requires you to open up the device (voiding its warranty), soldering connectors to it, and flashing the firmware using a USB-to-serial dongle.
 It also requires an MQTT broker to be running; you can use the Homey [MQTT Broker](https://apps.athom.com/app/nl.scanno.mqttbroker) app for this.
-Alternatively, the convert-tuya solution may (if you are lucky) help you to install the Sonoff-Tasmota firmware without soldering(https://github.com/ct-Open-Source/tuya-convert).
+Alternatively, the [convert-tuya](https://github.com/ct-Open-Source/tuya-convert) solution may (if you are lucky) help you to install the Sonoff-Tasmota firmware without soldering .

 I hereby deny all responsabilties in the usage of above information or the application hereby provided for "free" and under your own responsability.